Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this year, Philadelphia is 2-4 overall and 3-3 against the spread.
+- Philadelphia is 3-3 against the spread, and 2-4 overall, at home this year.

-- This season in away games, New York is 3-4 against the spread and 1-6 overall.
+- New York is 3-4 against the spread, and 1-6 overall, in away games.

-- In four of seven away games this year, New York has gone over the total.
+- In four of seven away games this season, New York has gone over the total.

 Powered by Data Skrive.